Valokoodari/CubeSolver/docs/implementation.md

   - Now I would probably choose Rust (even though I'm more familiar with C++).
 - The data structure of the cube should probably be different for each algorithm to achieve the best performance.
+- The solution given by the simple algorithm could be shortened quite easily.
+  For example the notation D D D D is equivalent to not doing anything.
+- When running from a binary, the pruning tables are saved to /tmp/
+- Currently the pruning tables are too large for GitHub (100 MB limit).

 ## Sources: